45 Best Crumbl Cookies Ranked

 8. Buckeye Brownie

-A fan-favorite combines chocolate and peanut butter, which are possibly the greatest two foods of all time, in the best possible way.
+A fan-favorite combines chocolate and peanut butter, which make a perfect pairing and are perhaps the greatest two foods of all time, in the best possible way.
 A thick, yet somehow rather fluffy, yet somehow also rather creamy layer of peanut butter that tastes uncannily like the inside of a Reese's peanut butter cup sits proudly atop a rich, dense chocolate cookie.
 But it's not over yet; there are still two more elements of chocolate to make the whole thing ridiculously decadent.

 7. Maple Bacon